skeeto/astroterm/README.md

 _astroterm_ will use the system time.
 For your current location, you will still have to specify the `--lat` and `--long` options.

-For more options and help run `astroterm -h` or `astroterm --help`.
+For more options and help, run `astroterm -h` or `astroterm --help`.

 > ℹ️ Use a tool like [LatLong](https://www.latlong.net/) to get your latitude and longitude.

-> ℹ️ Star magnitudes decrease as apparent brightness increases, i.e. to show more stars, increase the threshold.
+> ℹ️ Star magnitudes decrease as apparent brightness increases, i.e., to show more stars, increase the threshold.

 ## Development